MiaWuYimiao/assessment8-react-madlibs/react-1/conceptual.md

   > Because item order may change or items can be deleted.
 This can cause performance problems or bugs with component state.

 - Describe useEffect.
 What use cases is it used for in React components?
+  > useEffect is a built in hook in React for "side effects".
+It can be used to fetch data, start a timer and manually changing the DOM.
+  It's very common that when a component renders, we can use useEffect  to fetch data from an external data source or API.
+Or it can be used to fetch data not after the first render, but after a later state change. useEffect can also be used to clear intervals or timeouts, remove an event listener, unsubscribing and disconnect from a socket.

 - What does useRef do?
 Does a change to a ref value cause a rerender of a component?
+  > useRef is another built-in hook in React.
+It returns a mutable object with a key of current, whose value is equal to the initial value passes into the hook.
+The object persists across renders.
+Mutating the object does not trigger a re-render.

 - When would you use a ref?
 When wouldn't you use one?
+  > When I need to access an underlying DOM element, setting up or clearing timers.
+    useRef should not be used to access the DOM and make changes(toggle classes, set text, etc).

 - What is a custom hook in React?
 When would you want to write one?
+  > Custom Hooks
+    - A JavaScript function that typically uses built in hooks
+    - The function name of a custom hook should start with use (useToggleState)
+    - Custom hooks can be reusable across different components
+  > When to write one?
+    - Same business logic inside of multiple components
+    - Business logic cluttering up a single component
+    - Refactor code